B&B Accommodation

 As long as there is a MacRae inside There will never be a Fraser outside |

-The tour of the castle was changed for the start of the 1998 season and now commences in what used to be the room housing the gift shop.
-This is now occupied by a small exhibition detailing the history of the castle with models of its layout over the centuries.
-There is also a little display which shows the bombardment of the castle by English warships (press the button and you will here and see the story).
+The tour of the castle commences with a small exhibition detailing the history of the castle with models of its layout over the centuries.
+There is also a display which shows the bombardment of the castle by English warships.
 (Toilets are available near here).

 From here visitors then pass into the courtyard.